Table of Contents

 Collateral refers to an asset or item of value that you promise to a lender when you take out a loan.
 If you default on the loan by not making payments, the lender can take that asset.
 If you pay back the loan as promised, then the asset/collateral remains yours.

-Collateral generally makes lenders more comfortable lending money to you and can often translate into higher loan amounts with lower interest rates.
+Collateral generally makes lenders more comfortable lending money to you, which can often translate into higher loan amounts with lower interest rates.
 However, not all lenders require a specific type or value of collateral to approve a loan.

-Read on to learn the pros and cons of using collateral to secure a business loan, as well as what can be used as collateral and how to get financing even if you don’t have collateral.
+Read on to learn the pros and cons of using collateral to secure a business loan, what can be used as collateral, and how to get financing if you don’t have collateral.

 What Is Collateral?

-As stated above, collateral is an item of value that you use to secure a loan with a lender.
-Traditional lenders, like banks, will often ask what collateral you have as part of the small business loan application process.
+Collateral is an item of value that you use to secure a loan with a lender.
+Traditional lenders, such as banks, will often ask what collateral you have as part of the small business loan application process.

-While secure assets, like real estate or equipment, are often used as collateral, anything of value the lender can easily sell in order to satisfy your debt should you default might be accepted as collateral.
+While secure assets, such as real estate or equipment, are often used as collateral, anything of value that the lender can easily sell to pay off your debt should you default might be accepted as collateral.

 A lender’s claim to a borrower’s collateral is called a lien — a legal right or claim against an asset to satisfy a debt.
-The borrower has a compelling reason to repay the loan on time because if they default, they stand to lose the assets they pledged as collateral.
+The borrower has a compelling reason to repay the loan on time because if they default, they will lose the assets they pledged as collateral.

 How Collateral Works

-Before a lender processes a loan, it must verify that you have the ability to repay any amount you borrow.
+Before a lender processes a loan, they must verify that you can repay the amount you borrow.
 Ideally, you’ll do this through regular monthly payments, but what happens if you’re suddenly unable to do so?

 The type of collateral you use typically depends on the type of loan you need.
 For example, if you need the loan to purchase a business vehicle, the vehicle itself will likely be used as collateral.
-If you need it to purchase an office building, the building itself could be used to secure the loan.
+If you need it to purchase an office building through a commercial equity line of credit, the building itself could be used to secure the loan.

 What Can and Can’t Be Used as Collateral